Secretariat & Campaign Advisory Group

 CEO, Ipas Development Foundation

-Vinoj Manning, Executive Director, Ipas Development Foundation, oversees the organization’s efforts to improve the environment for safe abortion and increase access to comprehensive contraceptive care in the country.
-Vinoj, who has more than two decades of marketing and program management experience, is particularly interested in strengthening the capacity of health systems to provide high-quality abortion and contraceptive care and improving the evidence base for the provision of safe abortion care.
-He has a post-graduate diploma in Rural Management and an MBA Plus leadership certificate from the School of Business, Portland State University.
+Vinoj heads up a multi-disciplinary team of more than 200 staff based in 12 offices around the country.
+He oversees IDF’s efforts to improve the environment for safe abortion and increase access to comprehensive contraceptive care in the country.
+Vinoj, who has more than three decades of marketing and programme management experience, is particularly interested in strengthening the capacity of health systems to provide high quality abortion and contraceptive care and improving the evidence base for the provision of safe abortion care.
+Before coming to Ipas in 2002, Vinoj worked with a variety of organisations, including the Swiss Development Cooperation, PATH and the National Dairy Development Board.
+He has a post-graduate diploma in rural management and a MBA Plus leadership certificate from the School of Business, Portland State University.

 CEO, FRHS India

-V.S.Chandrashekar, or Chandra as he is known to colleagues and friends is currently the Chief Executive Officer of FRHS India.
-He has spent over three decades steeped in the reproductive health field in India, bringing with him an array of expertise in family planning, maternal health, safe abortion, and HIV/AIDS.
-Beginning with social marketing, Chandra has managed large service delivery, technical assistance, capacity building and behavior change communication programs at state and national levels.
+VS Chandrashekar has spent over three decades steeped in the reproductive health field in India, bringing with him an array of expertise in family planning, maternal health, safe abortion and HIV/AIDS.
+Beginning with social marketing, he has managed large service delivery, technical assistance, capacity building and behavior change communication programmes at state and national levels.
 He has worked with cooperatives, national and international NGOs and the private sector.
-His previous positions include – Country Advisor – India, Population and Reproductive Health Program, The David and Lucile Packard Foundation; Country Program Director, Population Services International; Country Director – Ipas; Resident Advisor, Center for Communication Programs, Johns Hopkins University and TTK Healthcare.
+Prior to FRHSI, he has served as the Country Advisor – India, Population and Reproductive Health Programme, The David and Lucile Packard Foundation; Country Programme Director- Population Services International; Country Director – Ipas; Resident Advisor- Center for Communication Programmes, Johns Hopkins University and TTK Healthcare.
 Prior to joining the reproductive health sector, Chandra was involved in the dairy cooperative movement in the state of Madhya Pradesh.
-He holds a post-graduate diploma in Rural Management from Institute of Rural Management Anand (Gujarat, India) as well as a Bachelor’s in Business Management from the University of Mysore.
+He holds a post-graduate diploma in Rural Management from Institute of Rural Management Anand (Gujarat, India) as well as a Bachelor’s in Business Management from the University of Mysore